How to Teach Your Child Good Money Habits with Allowance

 This is dependent on your means and the child's age.
 The very young child can get as little as $4 a week.
 Whatever the amount that you decide on, let the child know that on her birthday every year, her allowance will go up.
 When you first start off, make the amount divisible by four, so that it's easy for the child to understand.
 Say you are giving your 6 year old $4 a week.
 This sum will be divided into four $1 amounts to be allocated to the four different "accounts" that the child now has.

-One dollar will go into the long-term account.
+2) One dollar will go into the long-term account.
 Let the child know that this is money for his future, such as college, a car, or starting a business.
 This money is not to be touched!!
-With an older child, you can teach them about other options for saving this money, such as purchasing bonds with some of this money, or putting into a Certificate of Deposit.
-But for the younger child, you want him to be able to see the balance growing in his pass book.
+With an older child, you can teach them about other options for saving this money, such as purchasing bonds with some of it or putting it into a Certificate of Deposit.
+But for the younger child, you want him to be able to see the balance growing in his passbook.

 A budget is telling your money where to go, instead of wondering where it went.— John C. Maxwell